Candriam Equities L Global Demography Fund

 Human rights policy

-Find funds that have policies relating to human rights issues.
-Funds of this kind typically require companies to demonstrate higher standards, although some fund managers work to encourage improvements.
+Has policies relating to human rights issues.
+Typically require companies to demonstrate higher standards, although some managers work to encourage improvements.
 Investee companies are often judged against internationally agreed norms or standards.
 Strategies vary.
-See fund information for further detail.

 Child labour exclusion